Who should apply to speak at the workshop?

 How to apply to speak?

-If your experience or expertise in the field has provided you with insights (questions or answers) about WCG and/or HDR on the Web, in particular about the topics in scope of the workshop, please contact the Program Committee before 30 Jan 2021 and we will work with you in confirming and defining your proposed contribution.
+If your experience or expertise in the field has provided you with insights (questions or answers) about this intersection, in particular about the topics in scope of the workshop, please submit a proposal using the submit a talk proposal form as soon as possible and we will work with you in confirming and defining your proposed contribution.
+You may also contact the Program Committee directly at any time if you have questions.

 Why should I apply to speak?

-Bringing your perspective to this workshop provides a unique opportunity to have a wide-scale and lasting impact on the future usage of .
+Bringing your perspective to this workshop provides a unique opportunity to have a wide-scale and lasting impact on the future of media production.

 This will also help you establish contacts with new communities and new experts, expanding your network of experts and business relations.